NickTomlin/kino/README.md

 Troubleshooting
 ---

 There's currently not a great way to troubleshoot Kino issues without installing the extension unpacked.
-There are a few things you can do without this:
+There are a few things you can do without going into Dev mode:

 ### Common issues